angeloprudentino/QtNets/README.md

 # QtNets

-An open source library for the visualization of complex graphs
+An open source library for the visualization of complex graphs.
+For more info check [qtnets_thesis.pdf](Doc/qtnets_thesis.pdf) to study the entire thesis project or [qtnets_resume.pdf](Doc/qtnets_resume.pdf) to access a shorter description.

 ### Prerequisites